pimlie/nuxt-matomo/README.md

 <script>
   export default {
     // the matomo function is bound to the Matomo tracker
-    // (this function is called before the page component is initiliazed) matomo (from, to, store) {
+    // (this function is called before the page component is initialized) matomo (from, to, store) {
       this.setCustomVariable(1, 'VisitorType', 'Special Member')
     },